Theories about Stonehenge: Stonehenge as part of a ritual landscape

 Many archaeologists believe Stonehenge was an attempt to render in permanent stone the more common timber structures that dotted Salisbury Plain at the time, such as those that stood at Durrington Walls.
 Modern anthropological evidence has been used by Mike Parker Pearson and the Malagasy archaeologist Ramilisonina to suggest that timber was associated with the living and stone with the ancestral dead amongst prehistoric peoples.
 They have argued that Stonehenge was the terminus of a long, ritualised funerary procession for treating the dead, which began in the east, during sunrise at Woodhenge and Durrington Walls, moved down the Avon and then along the Avenue reaching Stonehenge in the west at sunset.
-The journey from wood to stone via water was, they consider, a symbolic journey from life to death.
-There is no satisfactory evidence to suggest that Stonehenge's astronomical alignments were anything more than symbolic and current interpretations favour a ritual role for the monument that takes into account its numerous burials and its presence within a wider landscape of sacred sites.
+The journey from wood to stone via water, they consider, is a symbolic journey from life to death.
+There is no satisfactory evidence to suggest that Stonehenge's astronomical alignments were anything more than symbolic, and current interpretations favour a ritual role for the monument that takes into account its numerous burials and its presence within a wider landscape of sacred sites.
 Many also believe that the site may have had astrological/spiritual significance attached to it.

-Support for this view also comes from the historian of religions Mircea Eliade, who compares the site to other megalithic constructions around the world devoted to the cult of the dead (ancestors).
+Support for this view also comes from the historian of religions Mircea Eliade, who compares the site to other megalithic constructions worldwide devoted to the cult of the dead (ancestors).

-Like other similar English monuments [For example, Eliade identifies, Woodhenge, Avebury, Arminghall, and Arbor Low] the Stonehenge cromlech was situated in the middle of a field of funeral barrows.
-This famous ceremonial centre constituted, at least in its primitive form, a sanctuary built to insure relations with the ancestors.
+Like other similar English monuments (for example, Eliade identifies Woodhenge, Avebury, Arminghall, and Arbor Low), the Stonehenge cromlech was situated in the middle of a field of funeral barrows.
+This famous ceremonial centre constituted, at least in its primitive form, a sanctuary built to relations with the ancestors.
 In terms of structure, Stonehenge can be compared with certain megalithic complexes developed, in other cultures, from a sacred area: temples or cities.
-We have the same valourisation of the sacred space as "centre of the world", the privileged place that affords communication with heaven and the underworld, that is, with the gods, the chtonian goddesses, and the spirits of the dead.
+We have the same valourisation of the sacred space as "centre of the world", the privileged place that affords communication with heaven and the underworld, that is, with the gods, the chtonian [sic] goddesses, and the spirits of the dead.